top of page

 Sustainability

-The interventions are designed with sustainability in mind, focusing on long-term improvements to the working environment holistically.
-The flexible workspace configurations and technological enhancements are intended to adapt to future needs and changes, ensuring ongoing benefits for staff wellbeing and for the re-use and optimisation of existing building stock.
+The interventions are designed with sustainability in mind, focusing on long-term improvements to the working environment holistically and to create equitable, inclusive and regenerative work environments.
+The flexible workspace configurations and technological enhancements are intended to adapt to future needs and changes, ensuring ongoing benefits for staff well-being and for the re-use and optimisation of existing building stock.

-This project stands as a shining example of how an innovative application of acoustics and emerging soundscape techniques can lead to solutions and community cooperation that can address noise pollution issues but ultimately create a better working environment for Thames Valley Police, setting a precedent for future initiatives in similar settings that could have far-reaching benefits.
+This project stands as a shining example of how an innovative application of acoustics and emerging soundscape techniques can lead to solutions and community cooperation that can address noise pollution issues but ultimately create a better working environment for Thames Valley Police, setting a precedent for future initiatives in similar settings that could have far-reaching benefits for the future of policing.

 bottom of page